aldriguz/larascm/README.md

 - As a teacher (user) you could have more than one classroom
 - Import process of a students list (excel & csv)
 - Download reports of students based on templates
-- Manage students inside a classroom (remov & add)
+- Manage students inside a classroom (remove & add)

 ### License